wp-plugins/ical-events/readme.txt

 If you are an administrator of your WordPress site, you can force the plugin to reload it.
 Just add `?ical_events_reload=1` to the end of the URL (or `&ical_events_reload=1` if the URL already contains a question mark).

 Note: Your user account must have the `activate_plugins` role for this to work.

+= The text comes out garbled or looks encoded incorrectly.
+How do I fix this? =

+As of version 1.13, you can explicitly set the calendar's character set for conversion to HTML:

+`ICalEvents::display_events('url=...&charset=EUC-JP');`

+The conversion defaults to your blog's character set, which is usually UTF-8.
+The supported character sets are listed in the [htmlentities](http://php.net/htmlentities) documentation.